r-box/boxr/README.md

 ## New in boxr 0.3.5 (development version)

-In this release, we add new some functions, and supersede others in an effort to harmonize function-names.
-In fact, this will likely be the theme going forward.
-You can use these new functions:
+In this release, we add new some functions and supersede others in an effort to harmonize function-names.
+In fact, this will likely be a theme going forward.
+You can use new functions:

   - to manage collaborations (sharing files and folders).